Jagdeep14/Extract_COVID19DataCanada/Harpreet - Contributions.md

 - How the folders and documentary works in R in contrary to the Python.
 - R is much simpler than Python.
 - Gathered information about the ropensci and how packages can be publicly made available.

+## Day 4:

+Group discussion on making and incorporating the vingette file.

+#### Task Performed:

+- Shared content for the vingette file.
+- Develop a sample package for testing it on Circleci.

+#### Things learned:

+- Make package in R
+- CircleCi
+- Ropensci

+## Day 5:

+Group work on performing build on circleci.

+#### Task Performed:

+- Made yml file
+- Mutually fixing bugs faced in circleci

+#### Things learned:

+- CircleCi build
+- How to write yml